bishal7679/Rancher-MLalgo4Health/README.md

 6. Gradient Boosting
 7. XGBoost
 ```
-The models are trained using data from https://archive.ics.uci.edu/ml/index.php, particularly the [Heart Attack Prediction](https://github.com/shivamkc01/ML_in_healthcare_app-/blob/main/Data/heart.csv) and [Breast Cancer (Wisconsin)](https://github.com/shivamkc01/ML_in_healthcare_app-/blob/main/Data/BreastCancer.csv) datasets.

-An interactive side-dashboard is created using the streamlit `st.sidebar` call which enables the user to do the following:
+An interactive side-dashboard is created using the streamlit st.sidebar call which enables the user to do the following:

-1. Choose dataset - `Heart Attack / Breast Cancer`
+- Choose dataset - `Heart Attack / Breast Cancer`

-2. Choose algorithm - `Logistic Regression , KNN , SVM , Decision Trees , Random Forest , Gradient Boosting , XGBoost.`
+- Choose algorithm - `Logistic Regression` , `KNN` , `SVM` , `Decision Trees` , `Random Forest` , `Gradient Boosting` , `XGBoost`.

-3. Change the important parameters for each model - `Learning Rate, Random State, Regularization Coeff, Gamma, Kernel, n_estimators` etc.
+- Change the important parameters for each model - Learning Rate, Random State, Regularization Coeff, Gamma, Kernel, n_estimators etc.

 After training using the parameters selected by the user, the tuned model is built and ready to be tested on our testing data.
-The classification plot and confusion matrix is displayed for the model selected along with the model metrics: `Accuracy, Precision, Recall, F1-Score, Mean Squared Error, Execution Time`.
+The classification plot and confusion matrix is displayed for the model selected along with the model metrics: Accuracy, Precision, Recall, F1-Score, Mean Squared Error, Execution Time.
 The user can observe real-time changes in the plots and metrics as they change the model parameters further.
-> **This is a great way to understand the different ML algorithms and how they are influenced by tuning the hyperparameters.**
->

 The 7 models (optimum tuning) performed as follows: <br>
 `Criterion: Accuracy`